ONLINE COURSE FACILITATOR PROCESS

 - Other required qualifications are determined by the instructor of record and the approval to hire a specific facilitator must be signed by the faculty member, the department chair or school director, and eLearning OHIO.
 A minimum of a master’s degree in a field related to the assigned course is recommended.

 - Many departments find this to be an opportunity for graduate students to gain online experience while earning some money.
+If a graduate student receives an assistanceship, the total work time (assistanceship and facilitation) can not exceed 20 hours per week.

 - The individual must be eligible for employment by Ohio University.